Antoni0Ferreira/ldts-project-assignment-g0601/docs/README.md

 ![](https://i.imgur.com/pdbCog1.gif)

-- **Constantly Moving Ball** - The ball will have an autonomous and continuous movement, which is created by a thread.
+- **Constantly Moving Ball** - The ball will have an autonomous and continuous movement.

 ![](https://i.imgur.com/Fw9sTxW.gif)